IvaMarosov/github_events_api/README.md

 The goal of this application is to be able request data from Github API.
 Those data are information about Github events happening in configured repositories.
-Second part is to have API endpoints to get statistics - average time difference between consequtive events for given repository and event type.
+Second part is to have API endpoints to get statistics - average time difference between following events for given repository and event type.
 They are averaged either over 7 days or 500 events, which of those will happen first.

 ## Setup

 - this project uses Python 3.11.9, see [.python-version](.python-version) file
 - for managing virtual environments and dependencies, please install [poetry](https://python-poetry.org/docs/#installation)
-  - to install dependencies in your virtual environmnet you can run `poetry install`; more info [here](https://python-poetry.org/docs/cli/#install)
+  - to install dependencies in your virtual environment you can run `poetry install`; more info [here](https://python-poetry.org/docs/cli/#install)
 - for authentication to Github API, please create your personal access token by [those instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic)
     - create `.env` file in main directory and store this token there; see [template.env](template.env) file for example how it should look like